-Personally identifiable data (PII) will become toxic in May 2018 when the General Data Protection Regulation is applied, unless data subjects have given consent.
+Personal data will become toxic in May 2018 when the General Data Protection Regulation is applied, unless data subjects have given consent.

-Some businesses may try to rely on “pseudonymization”, a partial method of anonymization, to continue to use PII without consent.
+Some businesses may try to rely on “pseudonymization”, a partial method of anonymization, to continue to use personal data without consent.
 This would be a mistake, as the GDPR (and a previous opinion from the Article 29 Working Party).

-Under the GDPR companies have the flexibility to use PII for “general analysis” if they pseudonymize the data.
+Under the GDPR companies have the flexibility to use personal data for “general analysis” if they pseudonymize the data.
 However, to do this a company must first have had consent to process the original data.

-In other words, whether or not PII are pseudonymized, the company that controls the data must have consent.
+In other words, whether or not personal data are pseudonymized, the company that controls the data must have consent.